Sorting Algorithms

 Insertion Sort:

 This is a comparison-based algorithm.
 It takes one element, finds its place in the array, places it there, and in doing so sorts the whole array.
 For an array of size n, insertion sort considers the first element on the left as a sorted array and all the remaining n-1 elements on the right as an unsorted array.
 It then picks the first unsorted element (element number 2 of the array) and places it with a sorted element on the left moving elements if necessary.
-Now there are two arrays, sorted array of size 2 and unsorted of size n-2.
+Now there are two arrays, a sorted array of size 2 and an unsorted of size n-2.
 The process continues until we get the whole array sorted, starting from the left.
-The best case of insertion sort is O(N) and worst-case O(N^2).
+The best case of insertion sort is O(N) and the worst-case O(N^2).

 Selection Sort:

 Selection sort is quite an easy algorithm in terms of implementation.
 It selects the smallest element present in an array and replaces it with the first element.
-Again scans for the smallest element in the remaining n-1 array and replaces it with the second element or the first element of the unsorted (n-1) array.
+It again scans for the smallest element in the remaining n-1 array and replaces it with the second element or the first element of the unsorted (n-1) array.
 The process of selecting the smallest element and replacing it continues until the whole array is sorted.
 The selection sort algorithm has the best and worst-case of O(N^2).

 Merge Sort: